Almond cultivation in California

 California produces 80% of the world's almonds and 100% of the United States commercial supply.
 Although almonds are not native to California, a hot, dry Mediterranean climate and developed water infrastructure create favorable conditions for commercial cultivation of the crop.
-In 2020, there were 1.25 e6acre devoted to almond farming in California, producing 2.8 e9lb.

 Almonds are the state's most valuable export crop.
 Farmers exported $4.9 billion worth to foreign countries in 2019, about 22% of the state's total agricultural exports, with the European Union, China and India as leading destinations.

 California almond farms import the majority of US commercial bee colonies to the state of California during the almond pollination season.
 Almond production in California is the source of several major environmental problems, including high demand for water and abundant waste of almond shells.
 As of 2021, due to a historic long-term drought in California, production was forecast to decline, and many almond orchards were being abandoned.

 Shipping disruptions, reductions in consumer spending, and trade disputes during 2020-21 caused by the COVID-19 pandemic affected logistics and pricing of almonds.

 Economic impact

 Almonds were California's fifth most valuable agricultural product in 2022, accounting for $3.5 billion of agricultural output.
 Almond production increased from 703 e6lb in 2000 to 2.27 e9lb in 2017.
+USDA NASS data indicates that bearing acreage has continued to increase in early 2020, reaching 1.39 million acres in 2025.
+However, nursery sales reports published by USDA NASS also showed a declining estimated planted acreage for new orchards between 2021 and 2024.This suggests a slowdown in new plantings.
+The 2024 nursey report shows a declining rate in planted acreage, from 43,000 acres in 2021-2022 to 31,000 in 2022-2023 and 17,000 to 5,000 over those same periods.
 Prices rose over the same period, fueled in part by overseas demand.
 Newly planted almond acreage has displaced more traditional cash crops, such as cotton.